davidoae/oae-fabric/README.md

 ~/oae-fabric$ fab --list
 Available commands:

+    cluster.db.upgrade             Runs through a general upgrade procedure for a set of Cassandra nodes. cluster.db.upgrade_host        Run through the general upgrade procedure for a Cassandra node, assuming cluster.etherpad.reboot        Reboot all the etherpad servers.
-    upgrade                  Upgrade all hilary servers and nginx to the version configured in puppet. upgrade_hilary_host      Upgrade the hilary servers to the version configured in puppet.
-This will: hilary.clean             Remove all the code from the deployed OAE hilary directory and its code backup directory. hilary.start             Start the hilary service.
+    cluster.etherpad.upgrade       Upgrade all Etherpad servers to the version configured in puppet. cluster.etherpad.upgrade_host  Upgrade the etherpad servers to the version configured in puppet. cluster.oae.reboot             Perform a rolling reboot of all the Hilary nodes across the cluster. cluster.oae.upgrade            Upgrade all hilary servers and nginx to the version configured in cluster.oae.upgrade_host       Upgrade the hilary servers to the version configured in puppet. cluster.search.upgrade         Runs through a general upgrade procedure for all known search nodes. cluster.search.upgrade_host    Run through the general upgrade procedure for a search node, assuming db.drain                       Drain the commitlog of the database. db.start                       Start the database service.
+    db.stop                        Stop the database service.
+    db.upgradesstables             Run the nodetool upgradesstables process.
+    db.wait_until_ready            Wait until the database is ready to handle requests. etherpad.clean                 Remove all the code from the deployed etherpad directory and its code backup directory. etherpad.start                 Start the etherpad service.
+    etherpad.stop                  Stop the etherpad service.
+    etherpad.version               Determine the installed version of etherpad. hilary.clean                   Remove all the code from the deployed OAE hilary directory and its code backup directory. hilary.start                   Start the hilary service.
     hilary.stop                    Stop the hilary service.
-    hilary.version           Determine the installed version of hilary. hilary.wait_until_ready  Wait until the application server is ready to handle requests. puppet.run               Immediately start a puppet run.
+    hilary.version                 Determine the installed version of hilary. hilary.wait_until_ready        Wait until the application server is ready to handle requests. puppet.git_update              Pull the updated code from git. puppet.run                     Immediately start a puppet run.
     puppet.start                   Start the puppet agent service.
+    puppet.stop                    Stop puppet and optionally any active puppet runs. search.restart                 Restart the search service.
+    search.start                   Start the search service.
+    search.stop                    Stop the search service.
-    puppet.stop              Stop puppet and optionally any active puppet runs. ui.clean                 Remove all the code from the deployed OAE ui directory. ui.version               Determine the installed version of the ui.
+    search.wait_until_ready        Wait until search is ready to handle requests. search.wait_until_stopped      Wait until search has been fully stopped. ui.clean                       Remove all the code from the deployed OAE ui directory. ui.version                     Determine the installed version of the ui.

 ```